SaraMc12/Reading_list/README.md

 If none of the books tickle their fancy they can press Ctrl C to start over.

-If they do find one they just select from the array given to them and then it is saved inside their reading list ex below:
+If they do find one they just select from the array given to them and then it is saved inside their reading list

+Ex below:

  ![CLI Reading list selector](./src/readMeImg/jsonReadList.png)